 Today’s high-performing teams also have an entrepreneurial mindset but an enterprise headset.
 It takes intuition and system thinking for a team to create new solutions that can scale.

-High-performing IT teams also communicate well as business leaders.
-If someone with the greatest ideas but can’t express them with simplicity and cohesion, it would be a pity.
-Some of the biggest corporation in the world now operate regular sessions on writing with intent, creating content, and effective formatting to get technical ideas across to the business.
+High-performing IT teams also communicate well with business leaders.
+If someone with the greatest ideas didn’t express them with simplicity and cohesion, it would be a pity.
+Some of the biggest corporations in the world now operate regular sessions on writing with intent, creating content, and effective formatting to get technical ideas across to the business.

 High-performing talent willing to relocate

-As the pandemic spread, there are agencies that reacted quickly and created transformational strategy that blended immediate pandemic response needs with its 36-month plan.
+As the pandemic spread, there were agencies that reacted quickly and created a transformational strategy that blended immediate pandemic response needs with its 36-month plan.

 “When demand is high, we’ll leverage someone from outside for three to six months and then that spend tapers off.”